LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/User_callable.rst

 if the method order *q* and the problem type (explicit, implicit, ImEx) are left unchanged.

-When using the ARKStep timestepping module, if there are changes to the linear solver specifications, the user should make the appropriate calls to either the linear solver objects themselves, or to the ARKDLS or ARKSPILS interface routines, as described  in the section
+When using the ARKStep time-stepping module, if there are changes to the linear solver specifications, the user should make the appropriate calls to either the linear solver objects themselves, or to the ARKDLS or ARKSPILS interface routines, as described  in the section